Easy Guide to Opening a Swimming Pool for the Season

 How often should I use algaecide during the summer?

 Pool algae thrive in hot, moist conditions, so your pool is the perfect breeding ground!
-We recommended adding algaecide to the water on a weekly basis during the summer.
+We recommended adding algaecide to the water every week during the summer.
 You may not necessarily be able to see algae growing, but prevention is better than cure.

 Should I tend to the pool daily?

 This depends on your situation (overhanging trees, windy, dusty, heavy rain).
 A pool owner should check the skimmer baskets once a day, check the pool level and see that the pump and filter are running smoothly.
-Read my pool maintenance post Pool Maintenance schedule checklist
+Read my pool maintenance article – Pool Maintenance schedule checklist

 How often should I vacuum my pool?